 Environmental Health Sciences PhD

 Research areas of interest include a broad range of environmental and occupational areas.
-Many topics include aspects of environmental quality, sustainability and health, exposure science-industrial Hygiene and occupational and environmental epidemiology.
+Many topics include aspects of Environment, Sustainability, and Heath, exposure science-industrial Hygiene and occupational and environmental epidemiology.

 The field of toxicology identifies environmental and therapeutic exposures of concern, reveals mechanisms by which chemical toxicants create pathological dysfunction or disease, identifies interventions for the prevention of adverse effects, conducts safety assessments, and estimates acceptable levels of exposure for the protection of the public health.